rsdmike/rps-config/README.md

 For example, it could be another microservice that business logic accesses via the REST API.
 The package name changes depending on the purpose.

-### `pkg/rabbitmq`
-RabbitMQ RPC pattern:
-- There is no routing inside RabbitMQ
-- Exchange fanout is used, to which 1 exclusive queue is bound, this is the most productive config
-- Reconnect on the loss of connection

 ## Dependency Injection
 In order to remove the dependence of business logic on external packages, dependency injection is used.